GoldJns/rateme-nextgen/docs/INSTALLATION.md

 - Dev and prod namespaces are available

-- Service account for each namespace are available(dev-service-account etc.)
+- Check availability of grafana namespace

-- Setup Secret Store and Secrets: 🔒
+- Setup Secrets: 🔒
   => secret with name `db-security` and key `password should be available`

 <!-- - Install required Helm plugins (e.g., external-secrets-plugin)  -->